 In a global WFA environment, we suggest a communications strategy with an infrastructure to support it.
-Obviously this includes live video calls.
-They’re important, especially for weekly Level-10 Meetings.
-But as important as live video meetings are, the successful and happy management of remote teams requires additional tools to support collaboration.
-It’s just too taxing and complex to schedule.
+Obviously, this includes live video calls.
+They're important, especially for weekly meetings.
+But as important as live video meetings are, remote teams' successful and happy management requires additional tools to support collaboration.
+It's just too taxing and complex to schedule.

 Establish reasonable expectations for response times.

 When working with people across time zones and borders, internal communication processes might include response time, setting expectations and agreements to minimize concerns.
 For example, some colleagues may already be asleep at the start of the workday for others, so leaders must allow for that.
 Some teams might require some overlap in working hours for meetings and collaboration.
 Others put whole business operating systems in place, increasing the visibility and transparency of the work being performed, by whom and on what timeline.